-Acupuncture will increase in popularity as people learn it was administered during the late-Neolithic period and likely provided Ötzi with substantial relief of pain.

-^(B) Trade routes will be established to connect faraway places based on the routes taken by ancient people, such as Ötzi.

-© Scientists will continue to examine Ötzi in hopes of making further groundbreaking discoveries about the Neolithic Age.
+- (A) Acupuncture will increase in popularity as people learn it likely provided Ötzi with considerable relief of pain. - B Trade routes will be established to connect faraway places based on the routes taken by ancient people, such as Ötzi. - © Through further study of Ötzi's remains, scientists will uncover revolutionary clues relating to the creation of the Egyptian pyramids. - D Scientists will continue to examine Ötzi in hopes of making further discoveries about the Neolithic Age.

-D Through further study of Ötzi's remains, scientists will uncover revolutionary clues relating to the creation of the Egyptian pyramids and Stonehenge.

-Now that you have read the article, indicate whether you agree or disagree with this statement. Ötzi should be left alone.
+Now that you have read the article, indicate whether you agree or disagree with this statement.

+Ötzi should be left alone.